 The calendar may read “summer,” but the shorter days and cooler nights is whetting our appetite for fall.
 And with fall, comes the beautiful fall foliage season, marking that the winter ski season is right around the corner.
-Recently, we shared some of the best destinations and ski resorts for fall foliage.
-We’re coming to you now with some of the best ski destinations for fall hiking.
+Recently, we shared some of the best destinations and ski resorts for fall colors.
+We’re coming to you now with some of the best ski towns for fall hiking.

 Experiencing the peak fall foliage season is all about timing and it’s different in every destination.
 In Jackson Hole, you can be treated to beautiful fall colors by early September, while other destinations won’t have traces of fall until late September or October.
 While there’s nothing quite like a scenic fall foliage drive, fall hikes at ski resorts offer viewpoints you just aren’t going to get from your car.